kobejackson98/Reading-Notes/README.md

 # Reading Notes

-This website will contain my notes and assignments for the upcoming sections in my Code Crew Coding journey.
+This website will contain my notes and assignments for the upcoming sections in my Code Crew software engineering journey.

 ## Who is Kobe?